jjtseng93/bunmicro/README.md

 # Introduction
+- bunmicro is a terminal text editor
-- bunmicro is a Bun JavaScript rewrite of the micro editor originally in Golang
+- It is a Bun JavaScript rewrite of the Micro text editor, originally written in Golang
 - This project is not affiliated with Bun / Micro
 - .
 - Original project: